|Weight Loss Surgery/Bariatric Surgery|

 Bariatric Support Group

-Good Samaritan hosts a support group for pre- and post-operative patients.
+n hosts a support group for pre- and post-operative patients.
 Good Samaritan's support group is facilitated by a registered nurse (bariatric coordinator), social workers, group liaisons, which may consist of former patients and a dietitian who attends as needed.
 The bariatric support group is composed of individuals who, through shared experiences, strength and hope, are dealing with a metabolic disorder.
 Everyone is welcomed in this process.
 There are no dues or fees to become a member.
-The group meets on a regular basis every other Saturday at the hospital.
+The group meets on a regular basis every other Monday and Tuesday at the hospital.
 It is unique from other support groups.
 Education and success are the common goals of the support group members and group leaders.

 Awards and Recogntions

 Accredited Center by the Metabolic and Bariatric Surgery (ASMBS) Accreditation and Quality Improvement Program

 “My surgery was my turning point.
 I tried so many forms of weight loss, unsuccessfully.
 I knew my ultimate success would not be up to only me; working with the physicians and support staff at Good Samaritan, I never felt alone.
 The surgery is a tool; it’s not a "magic bullet".
 You need to be willing to make positive changes and I did.
 I‘ve lost more than 160 pounds and I have my life back.
 I recently started a new career in the beauty industry, a career that seemed impossible before my surgery.
 I feel a great sense of pride that I have reached a healthy weight.
 Everyday, I feel good about myself: healthy, happy and hopeful.”

 Marcia Marlowe and Heather Marlowe-Rea